thomas-cardon/manaflux/README.md

 ### Built with
 - [Electron](https://electronjs.org/)
 - [NodeJS](https://nodejs.org)
-- Web Technologies: HTML, CSS and JS for rendering
+- Web Technologies: HTML5, CSS3 and JavaScript for rendering
+- Theme inspired from League of Legends